ctc-oss/noe-setup/README.md

 - `cat /home/vagrant/nifi-creds.txt`
 - login into NiFi with the credentials from cat results
 - save credentials in the popup screen
-- in the Operate Nifi Flow click the last icon to upload the template file
-- click select template
-- find the template file in the `/home/vagrant/Downloads` directory, highlight it, click open button
-- click the upload button
-- click OK to close the dialog box
 - click the and drag the template icon in the colored nifi menu to the nifi grid
-- click add to add the template that was uploaded
+- click add to add the `Nifi-NOE-Final-Template.xml` template
 - click a blank spot in the grid to un-highlight the processors and the relationships
 - right click a blank spot in the grid and choose enable all controller services in the popup menu
 - go back to the terminal window with root user in directory `/home/nifi`